 - Keep sharp furniture corners cushioned or covered.

 - Install latches on drawers and cabinets.
-Consider having one cabinet that is “toddler-safe” with plastic bowls, cups, and spoons for him to play with.
+Consider having one cabinet that is “toddler-safe” with plastic bowls, cups, and spoons for them to play with.

-- Get rid of tablecloths until he is older and less likely to pull them off the table.
+- Get rid of tablecloths until they are older and less likely to pull them off the table.

 - Keep any poison and chemicals including household cleaners, detergents, medicines, cosmetics, etc. out of reach or locked up.
 This also applies to the garage.
 Spend some time securing chemicals, paints, solvents, cleaners, and other hazardous materials your toddler could get into if they are in the garage.